oracle-livelabs/developer/oracle-ai-for-sustainable-dev/setup-oci/setup-oci.md

 * Create the Oracle Database
 * Create database user, tables, and functions/stored procedures and expose as ORDS Rest endpoints
 * Configure access to Oracle Cloud services including keys and config file
-* Provide the application with the information needed to access the Oracle Database and Oracle AI Services.
+* Populate the env.properties file with values gathered during setup to provide the application with the information needed to access the Oracle Database and Oracle AI Services.

 ### Prerequisites